aaronbloomfield/ccc/hws/ethprivate/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here. <!--  So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Sunday, February 26th: Added how to fix `eth.coinbase` not being known (run, just once: `miner.setEtherbase(eth.accounts[0])`)
-- Sunday, February 26th: Clarified that one should use `eth.accounts[0]` in lieu of `eth.coinbase` if the latter doesn't work.
-- Friday, February 24th: If `personal.newAccount()` doesn't work, they have to add the `--rpc.enabledeprecatedpersonal` command line parameter when re-launching the geth node.
-This was described in the appropriate places in this document.
-- Thursday, February 23rd: Changed how one specifies geth configuration (now via geth-config.toml rather than command-line parameters).
-If you already started it, see [Piazza post @123](https://piazza.com/class/lcp7o2dt3sb4w8/post/123) for the very quick way to change over to the new version.

 ### Part 1: Installation